drazdra/ollama-chats/README.md

-# ollama-chats
+# ollama-chats v1.1.
-Ollama chat client in Vue, everything you need to do your private text rpg in browser.
+Ollama chat client in Vue, everything you need to do your private text rpg in browser, with any amount of different characters.

 ## What this is..
 This "project" is a single web page desktop interface for chatting with your local